 GAID (Google Advertising ID)

-Google Advertising ID — aka GAID, aka Android ID, aka Android Advertising ID (AAID) — is a device unique identifier that enables app developers and marketers to measure campaign performance and user behavior across media sources, without compromising user privacy.
+Google Advertising ID — aka GAID, aka Android ID, aka Android Advertising ID (AAID) — is a unique device identifier that enables app developers and marketers to measure campaign performance and user behavior across media sources, without compromising user privacy.

 What is GAID?

-It provides users with an option to reset their identifier while still allowing their device identifier to be visible to media vendors and mobile measurement partners (MMPs).
+Google followed suit with GAID, which provided users with an option to reset their identifier while still allowing their device identifier to be visible to media vendors and mobile measurement partners (MMPs).